rottini/loan-calculator/README.md

 ### The challenge

-- Build out the project to the designs provided basic understanding of HTML, CSS and JavaScript.
+- Build out the project using VanillaJS .

 ### Screenshot